DeathChaos25/CopyFilesToTargetPath/README.md

 ### CopyFilesToTargetPath

   This program was made because oftentimes while modding, I found myself in a situation where I needed to copy 1 or 2 files repeatedly into 10+ unique directories and having to do it often made me want to (unalive) myself.

+####   Please note, this program requires dotnet 8 to run!

   # Usage

 Drag and drop a file into the program, the following operations will be done: